rstudio/sol-eng-demo-server/README.md

 - Python version 3.8.15
 - Python version 3.9.14

-The base `r-session-complete` is extended by adding additional versions of R and Python, as well as some system dependencies requested by Colorado users.
+The base `r-session-complete` is extended by adding additional R and Python versions and system dependencies requested by Colorado users.
 See the [Dockerfile](./Dockerfile) for more details.

 ## Dev Workflow